GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/api/index.md

 description: "Use the Console API to write messages to the Console."
 ---

 Use the Console API to write messages to the Console from your JavaScript.
-See [Get Started With Logging Messages To The Console][1] for an interactive introduction to the topic.
+See [Get started with logging messages to the Console][1] for an interactive introduction to the topic.

 {% Aside 'gotchas' %}
 DevTools assigns a severity level to most of the `console.*` methods.
 These levels allow you to filter logged messages.
 For more information, see [Filter by log level](/docs/devtools/console/reference/#level).
 {% endAside %}

-See [Console Utilities API Reference][2] if you're looking for the convenience methods like `debug(function)` or `monitorEvents(node)` which are only available from the Console.
+See [Console utilities API reference][2] if you're looking for the convenience methods like `debug(function)` or `monitorEvents(node)` which are only available from the Console.

 ## console.assert(expression, object) {: #assert }